 By embracing the data and technology you have, you need to thoroughly and frequently keep optimizing your digital advertising campaigns and squeeze as much ROI from them as possible.

-Below are the top 5 optimization strategies that you can take into consideration:
+Below are the top 5 optimization strategies that you can take into consideration for enhancing your knowledge on how to create google search ads:

 Keyword research is as important for paid ads as it is for organic search.
 Your keywords need to match the searcher’s intent as much as possible.
 Each ad group that you create within your campaign targets a small set of keywords and Google will display your ad based on those selections.